rajnandan1/zodiva/README.md

 # QUESTION SET

+Under `Customize` from left side menu.
 These are the questions _(option based)_ that are shown to the user to capture additional information before even a stylist connetcs with him

 - __Choose a Question__: Select an option that you have already entered in the section above.
 - __Add a Question__: Use this to add questions under that option for the user, to be asked by the zodiva bot just after the session starts.